-Around 40,400 inhabitants in Iceland aged 25-64 took part in lifelong learning in 2019, 21.6% of the population in this age group.
-The participation has increased slightly from 2018 but has decreased since 2015 when 27.5% of the population took part in lifelong learning.
+Around 36,900 inhabitants in Iceland aged 25-64 took part in lifelong learning in 2020, 19.4% of the population in this age group.
+The participation has decreased somewhat from the previous year when 20.8% of the population took part.
+Participation in lifelong learning has decreased most years since 2015 when 27.3% of the population aged 25-64 participated in lifelong learning.

 Participation was greatest among those with tertiary education

-Participation in lifelong learning was greatest among those with tertiary education, but 27.5% of those aged 25-64 participated in lifelong learning in 2019.
-The proportion was lower among those who had completed upper secondary education, a little more than 20%, and lowest among those who had solely completed basic education, just over 11%.
+Participation in lifelong learning was greatest among those with tertiary education, but 26% of those aged 25-64 participated in lifelong learning in 2020.
+The proportion was lower among those who had completed upper secondary education, 17.6%, and lowest among those who had solely completed basic education, just over 11%.

 The majority of participants in lifelong learning were employed

-A large majority of participants in lifelong learning were employed; 34,800 persons.
-In this group participation in lifelong learning was greater outside of school (over 14%) than inside (8.5%).
-When examining the whole labour force, it can be observed that 23.3% of unemployed 25-64 year olds took part in lifelong learning, 22.1% of those who were not in the labour force and 21.5% of those who were employed.
+A large majority of participants in lifelong learning were employed, 29,200 persons.
+When looking at percentages it can be observed that 18.9% of those 25-64 year olds who were employed took part in lifelong learning, 20.3% of the unemployed and 22.0% of those who were not in the labour force.
 Formal school education is included in lifelong learning, but many of the younger ones, who are not in the labour force, are students.

 About the data

 The data are obtained from the Statistics Iceland Labour Force Survey.
-The Labour Force Survey is an European survey based on international definitions and standards.
-The sample frame includes all Icelandic and foreign citizens aged 16–74 residing in Iceland.
-The total sample size in 2019 was 19,959.
-When those who had passed away and those who were living abroad had been deducted from the sample the net sample was 19,533 persons.
-The total number of usable answers was 12,085 which correspond to a 61.9% response rate.
-All results have been weighted by age and sex.
+The Labour Force Survey is a European survey based on international definitions and standards.
+The sample frame includes all inhabitants aged 16–74 with domicile and residence in Iceland.
+The total sample size in 2020 was 20,260.
+When those who had passed away and those who were living abroad had been deducted from the sample the net sample was 19,798 persons.
+The total number of usable answers was 12,895 which corresponds to a 65.1% response rate.

 Lifelong learning includes all types of education that a person attends, both formal education in school and education out of school, such as a course, lecture or a conference.
 The same individual can both take part in a course, in other education or training and attend school, but each individual is only counted once in the totals.